ma7555/evalify/CONTRIBUTING.md

 # Contributing

-Contributions are welcome, and they are greatly appreciated!
+Contributions are welcomed, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: